-This is the Shippers total Class 2 and Class 3 Supply Meter Point portfolios, less any Supply Meters that are not included within the Performance Month - e.g. as a result of reclassification or Shipper transfer on any day other than the first of the month.
+This is the total Class 2 and Class 3 Supply Meter Point portfolios for each Shipper and Supplier combination, less any Supply Meters that are not included within the Performance Month - e.g. as a result of reclassification or Shipper transfer on any day other than the first of the month.